-- 1. After receiving the relevant information required pursuant to Article 6, as well as such other information as it may require to determine whether the vessel requesting entry into its port has engaged in IUU fishing or fishing related activities in support of such fishing, the port State CPC shall decide whether to authorize or deny the entry of the vessel into its port and shall communicate this decision to the master of the vessel or to its representative. - 2.
-In the case of authorization of entry, the master of the vessel's representative shall be required to present the authorization for entry to the competent authorities of the CPC upon the vessel's arrival at port.
+- 1. After receiving the relevant information required pursuant to Article &, as well as such other information as it may require to determine whether the vessel requesting entry into its port has engaged in IUU fishing or fishing related activities in support of such fishing, the port State CPC shall decide whether to authorize or deny the entry of the vessel into its port and shall communicate this decision to the master of the vessel or to its representative. - 2.
+In the case of authorization of entry, the master of the vessel or the vessel's representative shall be required to present the authorization for entry to the competent authorities of the CPC upon the vessel's arrival at port. - 3.
+In the case of denial of entry, the port State CPC shall communicate its decision to the flag CPC of the vessel, and to the IATTC Secretariat, to be posted on the secure part of the IATTC website.
+The IATTC Secretariat shall communicate this decision to all CPCs and to other regional fisheries management organizations.